Thomas Bermingham (priest): Academic career

-However, by at least as early as 1953 and until its closure in 1969 was a professor, dean of faculty, and later master of studies at St. Andrew-on-Hudson Novitiate in Poughkeepsie, New York.
+However, by at least as early as 1953 and until its closure in 1969, he was a professor, dean of faculty, and later master of studies at St. Andrew-on-Hudson Novitiate in Poughkeepsie, New York.
 As master of studies, he was in charge of the curriculum and studies of the roughly 70 Jesuit novices who were studying at St. Andrew in any given year.
 During these years, Bermingham also took several scholarly trips to Europe to study the classics.
 From August 2–10, 1953, funded by a Fulbright scholarship, he traveled to Cumae with a summer study tour led by the Rev. Raymond V. Schoder of West Baden College, conducted by the Vergilian Society of America.
 Four years later, in the summer of 1957, he participated in a ten-day session in the Naples area, also led by Fr.
 Shoder, and affiliated with the Vergilian Society of Cumae.

 Bermingham spent the 1961–62 academic year studying at the American School of Classical Studies at Athens.
 During the spring months beginning in March, he worked on a dissertation, "a critical edition of John Chrysostom's earliest opusculum."

 During the mid- to late-1960s and early 1970s, Bermingham served as Vice Provincial for Formation of the New York Province of the Society of Jesus.
 Following the closure of St. Andrew-on-Hudson in 1969, Bermingham went on to teach as a professor in the Classics Department of Fordham University, and LeMoyne College.